tytydraco/yessleep/out/Theres_Something_in_the_Air_Part_III.md

 “Of course,” I respond casually.

-“Around midnight, Travis woke me up complaining about an upset stomach.
+“Around midnight, Jack woke me up complaining about an upset stomach.
 How many Coors did ya’ll have last night?”

 “Not too much to warrant messing up his insides.
 That man has an iron gut to alcohol.”